xieyuheng/fidb-zero/docs/manual/03-the-http-api.md

   Hello, I am Xie Yuheng from China.
   ```

+  `PUT` is idempotent, if the file already exists, it will be updated,
+  if the file does not exist, it will be created.

 - To **delete** a file, `DELETE` the path with query parameter `kind=file`.